nova-r/Ax-Shell/README.md

 If you want to just run a script and have it work, take a look at the original Ax-Shell instead.

+## Stuff i've changed from Axenide's implementations

+- Notch opens and closes on hover (without click)
+  - Exceptions:
+    - When playing music; to still be able to use the player controls
+    - When looking at kanban; to be able to drag Tasks better
+- Implemented a sidebar:
+  - Contains workspace switcher now
+  - Has a download buttons that's implemented with aria2 to show progress and open ariang
+  - Includes a VPN button to easily switch connected VPNs
+- The network button opens a new terminal with nmtui
+- Added matugen vesktop integration, so my discord theme changes as well
+- Wallpaper picker changes wallpapers on a single click
+- Ability to download wallpapers right from the wallpaper picker
+- Added battery gauge to the notch (Thank you [nova](https://github.com/nova-r/)<3)
+- New battery icons
+- Changed scroll direction in small circular sliders for volume etc
+- Margin and gap changes
+- Increased max volume to 200
+- Changed paths for files to make them work for myself
+- Changed screen corners a bit
+- Removed pins tab cause it doesnt work for me
+- Removed the coming soon tab
+- Removed example images to make the clone on nixos rebuild more slim (maybe)

 ### Dependencies
 - [Fabric](https://github.com/Fabric-Development/fabric)
 - [fabric-cli](https://github.com/Fabric-Development/fabric-cli)